ArbitRandomUser/MPVShow/readme.md

 Make a file with .slinfo extension,(or any name and set `fname` in presentation.lua to it)

-Ideally we want soemthing.mp4 to auto-detect something.mp4.slinfo , but i didnt get that working for some reason `mp.getproperty("filename")` just didnt work :( .
+Ideally we want to auto-detect something.mp4.slinfo when we play something.mp4
+, but i didnt get that working.
+For some reason `mp.getproperty("filename")` just didnt work :( .
 So right now manually setting
 `fname` in presentation.lua .
 If you do get it working lemme know how .

-Change "fname" to apropriate .slinfo file in  presentation.lua and run with
+Change `fname` to apropriate .slinfo file in  presentation.lua and run with

 ```
  mpv --script=presentation.lua yourawesomevideo.mp4
 ```

-you may also want to pass --no-osd-bar to avoid annoying osdbar while seeking , You may also pass --no-osc-bar to disable the onscreen controller.
+You may also want to pass --no-osd-bar to avoid annoying osdbar while seeking , You may also pass --no-osc-bar to disable the onscreen controller.